 In the mid-aughts, Erin used her English/Writing degree to form an award-winning blog and writerly collective called the Donnybrook Writing Academy.
-As Headmistress, she oversaw the everyday operation of a tongue-in-cheek society blog by established Denver scribes under preposterous pen names.
-Erin is currently the Burrito Fairy for the belovedly offbeat burrito joint, Illegal Pete’s: she writes, does PR, and most importantly, feeds touring musicians and artists for free through their Starving Artists program.
-She’s also lead storyteller and public relations madame for the Black Monarch Hotel, a haunted bordello-turned-boutique hotel in the sleepy mining town of Victor, Colorado.
+As Headmistress, she oversaw the everyday operation of a tongue-in-cheek society blog by established Denver scribes with preposterous pen names.
+Erin spent eight years as the official Burrito Fairy for the belovedly offbeat burrito joint, Illegal Pete’s.
+She was also their publicist and content unicorn on top of feeding touring musicians and artists for free through their Starving Artists program.
+Erin is the lead storyteller and public relations madame for the Black Monarch Hotel, a haunted bordello-turned-boutique hotel in the sleepy mining town of Victor, Colorado.
 She led the Black Monarch to international acclaim with her PR efforts, landing features in Travel + Leisure, The Daily Mail, Lonely Planet, Refinery29, and the Metro UK, which declared it “one of the US’s most haunted hotels, located in one of its most ghostly towns.”
-Erin recently teamed up with Runner’s High/Vice writer Josiah Hesse to cofound and lead The Haunted Writer’s Retreat, a five-day immersive horror writing workshop at the Black Monarch Hotel in the dead of winter.
+Erin recently teamed up with Runner’s High/Vice writer Josiah Hesse to lead The Haunted Writer’s Retreat, a five-day immersive horror writing workshop at the Black Monarch Hotel in the dead of winter.
 She’s editor of Cramped!, an anthology on the Cramps to become the first published book by iconic Denver art zine, Birdy.
 Erin is also working on an oral history-style book about Lipgloss, the legendary indie dance night that transformed Denver culture.
 Erin has led numerous branding and writing workshops for musicians at the Fort Collins incubator, the Music District, as well as a writing workshop at the annual Englewood Public Library curated by author Jason Heller.
-Recent bylines include a rant in Syfy about being sorted in Slytherine house, and a practical guide to recreating synesthesia for OK Whatever.
+Recent bylines include a grandiose coming-out moment in Men’s Health, a rant in Syfy about being sorted in Slytherine house, a practical guide to recreating synesthesia for OK Whatever, and the retelling of her personal tragic doppelganger story as it relates to the evocative film The Double Life of Veronique for a literary journal, Monologging.
 Erin was honored as one of Westword’s 100 Colorado Creatives and 303 Magazine’s 70 Colorado Creatives.
-She lives in Denver with her husband, two children, and an elderly dog named Iggy Pup.
+She lives in Denver with her husband and two children.